higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 <br><br>

 :::tryit
-Let's start with a simple one, which can't do any harm.
+Let's start with a introductory command, which can't do any harm.
 Run the command below:<br>
 `whoami`